litehouseresized.jpg

 Rancho Palos Verdes has shopping/commerce centers at Golden Cove, Crest/Hawthorne, Miraleste Plaza and along Western Avenue in the Eastview area.
 Every Fourth of July an all-day celebration is held at the Point Vicente Park/Civic Center.
 Shakespeare by the Sea is performed at Hesse Park (click here for 2008 Summer schedule for entire South Bay).

-0 Responses to “Rancho Palos Verdes (Part 3 of 5)”
+One thought on “Rancho Palos Verdes (Part 3 of 5)”